chrismccannco/chrismccann-co/src/field-notes/the-numbers-were-fine.md

 ---
-title: The Room Knew First
+title: "The Numbers Were Fine"
 description: "A rep closed the biggest deal in company history.
 The room felt empty.
 On presence, performance, and what rooms register before anyone speaks."
 ogDescription: "It started on a Tuesday in Q3.
 A rep closed the biggest deal in company history.
 The room felt empty."
 date: 2026-05-21
 permalink: /field-notes/the-numbers-were-fine/
-assessmentCallout: "The Field Assessment asks twelve questions the quarterly review won't."
+assessmentCallout: "The Field Assessment asks eighteen questions the quarterly review won't."
 relatedReading:
 - title: "You're New.
 We're Burnt Out."
   url: /field-notes/youre-new-were-burnt-out/
 - title: "The Space I Didn't Ask For"
   url: /field-notes/the-space-i-didnt-ask-for/
 - title: "Your Body Knows Before You Do"
   url: /field-notes/your-body-knows-before-you-do/
 ---

 It started on a Tuesday in Q3.
 A rep closed the biggest deal in company history.
 The celebration was real but the room felt empty.